 His acting style was natural and uniquely his own.
+He developed a unique way of speaking resulting from his attempts to speak with an American accent, so that he wouldn't be limited to only playing British roles in Hollywood movies.
 His screen persona was that of a a suave, self-assured, debonair man about town, and was immensely appealing to both men and women.
 His good looks were an asset of course but he had great talent and had no need to depend on his looks alone.
 In 1970 he was presented with a special Oscar to commemorate his career, and when he died in 1986 there had been no decline in his popularity.
 He was and still is one of the most popular and most loved movie stars in Hollywood.

 He was born Archibald Alexander Leach in January 1904 in Bristol in south west England.
 His family were working class in origin.
 His father, Elias, worked in a clothing factory and his mother, Elsie, came from a family of labourers and laundresses.
 Archie was an only child although his parents had had another child 4 years previously, who had died in infancy.
 This loss was to have a profound effect on his mother who suffered from serious depression for the rest of her life.